david-cattermole/mayaMatchMoveSolver/docs/source/tools_solver_ui.rst

    * - Node
      - The input Object's Node.

+   * - Status
+     - The status of the input object; tick (✓), cross (❌) or dash (—).

+       If the Solver detects an object is not used by the solver, it will be disabled and marked with a cross mark.
+Otherwise, a tick mark is displayed.
+If the object's status has not been detected the status is a dash mark.

    * - Weight
      - The weight the Marker will have in the solver.
 Higher values give an importance to this Marker, at the expense of other